anaconda-graveyard/ae-training/2-house-price-predictions/README.md

 * Redeploy the new model version with modified parameters and fields
 * Determine the impact of the new variables on the selling price of the house
+* Describe some limitations of the current version of the model